Puyi: Collapse of Manchukuo (1945)

-Puyi asked for Lady Saga, the most mature and responsible of the three women, to take care of Wanrong, and he gave Lady Saga precious antiques and cash to pay for their way south to Korea.
+Puyi asked for Lady Saga to take care of Wanrong, and he gave Lady Saga precious antiques and cash to pay for their way south to Korea.
 On 17 August, Puyi took a small plane to Mukden, where another larger plane was supposed to arrive to take them to Japan, but instead a Soviet Air Force plane landed.
 Puyi and his party were all promptly taken prisoner by the Red Army, who initially did not know who Puyi was.
-The opium-addled Wanrong together with Lady Saga and Li were captured by Chinese Communist guerrillas on their way to Korea, after one of Puyi's brothers-in-law informed the Communists who the women were.
+The opium-addled Wanrong together with Lady Saga and Li were captured by Chinese communist guerrillas on their way to Korea, after one of Puyi's brothers-in-law informed the communists who the women were.
 Wanrong, the former empress, was put on display in a local jail and people came from miles around to watch her.
 In a delirious state of mind, she demanded more opium, asked for imaginary servants to bring her clothing, food, and a bath, hallucinated that she was back in the Forbidden City or the Salt Tax Palace.
 The general hatred for Puyi meant that none had any sympathy for Wanrong, who was seen as another Japanese collaborator, and a guard told Lady Saga that "this one won't last", making it a waste of time feeding her.
 In June 1946, Wanrong starved to death in her jail cell.
 In his 1964 book From Emperor to Citizen, Puyi merely stated that he learned in 1951 that Wanrong "died a long time ago" without mentioning how she died.